kwaldenphd/text-manipulation-r/README.md

 str_sub(fruits, 2, 4)
 ```

+### `str_detect`

-The str_detect function checks to see if any instance of a pattern occurs in a string.
+12. The `str_detect` function checks to see if any instance of a pattern occurs in a string.

 ```R
 str_detect(fruits, "p")  #any occurrence of 'p'?
 ```

-Note that pattern matching is case-sensitive.
+13. Note that pattern matching is case-sensitive.

+### `str_locate`

-To locate the position of a pattern within a string, use str_locate:
+14. To locate the position of a pattern within a string, use str_locate:

 ```R
 str_locate(fruits, "an")
 ```

-Only the fourth and sixth fruits contain “an”.
+15. Only the fourth and sixth fruits contain “an”.
 In the case of “banana,” note that only the first occurrence of “an” is returned.

-To find all instances of “an” within each string:
+16. To find all instances of “an” within each string:

 ```R
 str_locate_all(fruits,"an")
 ```

+### `str_locate_all`

-The command str_locate_all returns a list, or an object where each element is another object (possibly of different types).
+17. The command str_locate_all returns a list, or an object where each element is another object (possibly of different types).

-In this example our output is a list with six elements, where each element is a matrix with columns start and end.
+18. In this example our output is a list with six elements, where each element is a matrix with columns start and end.

-A few other examples:
+19. A few other examples:

 ```R
 out <- str_locate_all(fruits, "an")